DAGINATSUKO/www-rpcs3/README.md

 ## RPCS3.net
 Official source code for [rpcs3.net](https://rpcs3.net "RPCS3 Homepage"), orginally forked from my own website, [daginatsuko.com](https://daginatsuko.com "DAGINATSUKO Homepage").
 This website is designed to house and promote the progress of RPCS3, an open-source PlayStation 3 emulator and debugger built for Windows and Linux.
 At its core, this website aims to deliver a lightweight user experience that purely focuses on the content and technical aspects of the project and ensures the viewer can easily access its content on demand.

-The RPCS3 [Compatibility List](https://github.com/AniLeo/rpcs3-compatibility "RPCS3 Compatibility List repository") by [AniLeo](https://github.com/AniLeo "AniLeo's GitHub Profile") allows users to sort listed games by status, first character, region, last update date or by typing the games ID or title in the searchbox as well as order listed games by ID, Title, commit, status or last update date both asynchronously and desynchronously.
+The RPCS3 [Compatibility List](https://github.com/AniLeo/rpcs3-compatibility "RPCS3 Compatibility List repository") portion, created by [AniLeo](https://github.com/AniLeo "AniLeo's GitHub Profile") allows users to sort listed games by status, first character, region, last update date or by typing the games ID or title in the searchbox as well as order listed games by ID, Title, commit, status or last update date both asynchronously and desynchronously.
 Users won't have to search exactly by a game's title to find it in the database.

 The Levenshtein string comparisons ensures that the closest game is returned when no results are found and abbreviated search allows the user to search for games using abbreviations.